abiodun-ayodeji/Predictive-Maintenance/README.md

 # Deep Convolutional Neural Network for Remaining Useful Life Prediction
-This is a repository of sample codes and implementation framework for industrial machine predictive maintenance tasks using deep learning models.
 This is an example repo that illustrates the concept of predictive maintainance through remaining useful life estimation.
 A deep convolution neural network is trained using a subset of the [CMAPSS](http://tiarcnasagov/project/prognostic-data-repository) dataset.
 This implementation utilized a threshold approach to define the engine pre-degradation cycle (R_early) when the engine is assumed to operate in a normal state.
 This implementation also uses selected sensor readings, as opposed to other implementation that used the whole dataset for model training.

 ## Dataset